 Kelley Eskridge is an author, screenwriter, and independent editor.
 She taught for Clarion West in 2007 and has served on the board since 2010.

-Felicia R. Gonzalez is a poet, short fiction writer, and a development professional.
+Felicia R. Gonzalez is a poet, short fiction writer, and development professional who also serves on the board of 4Culture.
 An alumna of the Hedgebrook Writers Retreat and a recipient of an Artist Trust/Washington State Arts Commission Fellowship, she has been on the Clarion West board since 2011.

 Phoebe Harris is an accountant and writer living in Western Michigan with her wife, son, and (sadly) zero cats.
 She attended Clarion West in 1988 and has served on the Board since 2006.